deathtothecorporation/pallas/README.md

 2. Get a prebuilt binary:

-Download the binary from here: [https://pallas-binaries.nyc3.cdn.digitaloceanspaces.com/test/pallas](https://pallas-binaries.nyc3.cdn.digitaloceanspaces.com/test/pallas).
+Download the binary from here: [https://pallas-binaries.nyc3.cdn.digitaloceanspaces.com/test/pallas](https://pallas-binaries.nyc3.cdn.digitaloceanspaces.com/test/pallas) (your browser may not prompt to download this binary, see below).

+`curl -L https://pallas-binaries.nyc3.cdn.digitaloceanspaces.com/test/pallas -o pallas`

 Make it executable and move it somewhere on your path.

 3. Run it: